maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     SD (Intercept: schoolnr) |        3.76
     SD (Residual)            |        8.03

+**Explanation:** Centering subtracts the mean, so the new variables have a mean of zero.
+This makes the main effects interpretable as the effect at the mean of the other predictor.

+**Interpretation:**
-Now the effect of `groupsiz_c` is the effect of group size on language scores at the mean of `percmino_c` (i.e., at average percent minority).
+- Now the main effect of `groupsiz_c` (0.117, $p = 0.017$) is the effect
+of group size on language scores at the average percent minority.
+- The main effect of `percmino_c` (-0.128, $p < .001$) is the effect of
+percent minority at the average group size.
-The interaction term remains unchanged.
+- The interaction term remains unchanged (0.0033, $p = 0.242$).

 As before, we can test the significance of the interaction with a model comparison between the main effects and interaction model.